Tips and Tricks (JDT)

 Methods from anonymous classes or special types like Runnable are by default expanded with constructors, since it is often more interesting to see where the object is created than where the method is invoked.
 Expand with Constructors from the context menu toggles this behavior.
 The defaults can be configured in the view menu.

-Code navigation and reading
+Code Navigation and Reading

 Open selection in Java editor There are two ways how you can open an element from a reference in the Java editor.